 If your hair is behaving like Monica’s in Barbados (any Friends fans here?), you have got to act now!
-Frizzy hair is a common problem faced by many due to dry hair and humid weather.
+Frizzy hair is a common problem faced by many due to dry hair and humid weather, and frequent usage of heat styling tools for straightening hair.
 Thankfully, we can help you with some home remedies to tame frizzy hair effectively.
 Check out the various aspects of frizzy hair, types of frizz to look out for, causes of frizz, and how to get rid of it.
 Scroll down!

 In This Article